theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

 ### Custom GitHub token

 tuf-on-ci uses GITHUB_TOKEN by default but supports using a custom fine-grained Github token.
-The token needs following permissions:
+The token needs following repository permissions:
 * `Contents: write` to create online signing commits, and to create targets metadata change commits in signing event
 * `Issues: write` to create comments in signing events